-Fig. 1.39: Initial view of the register pelvis step.
+Fig. 2.44: Initial view of the register pelvis step.

-To register the pelvis model to the fiducial markers we must assign the model landmark points to the appropriate fiducial markers.
-For the registration to work we must choose at least three points that are not co-linear.
-The landmark points 'L.ASIS', 'R.ASIS' and 'V.SACRAL' satisfy this condition, we need to set the combo boxes to have the correct values.
-Fig. 1.40 shows the correct associations.
+points 'L.ASIS', 'R.ASIS' and 'V.SACRAL' satisfy this condition, we need to set the combo boxes to have the correct values.
+Fig. 2.45 shows the correct associations.